ALEXANDER KASHPURIN is a concert pianist and piano teacher living in St. Petersburg

 When he was 12 years old, Alexander was admitted to the St. Petersburg Music Lyceum and joined the piano class of Irina Lobikova.
 He continued his studies at the Rimsky-Korsakov St. Petersburg State Conservatory in 2014.

-In 2019 he graduated 'summa cum laude' for gis mater degree and continued this graduation by the "Post Graduate Performance Course"
+In 2019 he graduated 'summa cum laude' for his mater degree and continued this graduation by the "Post Graduate Performance Course" which he also completed summa cum laude in 2021.

 In 2020 Alexander started the Specialist Degree "Artistic Direction of Symphony Orchestra and Academic Choir".